varveler/simple_image_api/README.md

 $ docker-compose up
 ```

-These last command will run these 7 containers:
+This command will run these containers:

 - **db**: This container runs a PostgreSQL database.
 The named volume **db_data** is used for data persistence.